-- Among those who purchased paint in the last year, 28% bought the right amount for the job such that there was none left over. - Almost two thirds bought more than they needed for the project. - 7% said they bought less than they needed.
+- Among those who purchased paint in the last year, almost a third bought the right amount for the job such that there was none left over. - Over half bought more than they needed for the project. - 9% said they bought less than they needed.